shannonmoeller/vim-monokai256/README.md

 ## Installation

-Just copy the file on your .vim/colors folder.
+Just copy the monokai256.vim file into your .vim/colors folder.